-This is a great starting point for parents to be.
-Use a baby book or baby name app (like Baby Names where you can search over 30,000 options) to help get you started, but it’ll show where both of you are at in terms of ideas.
+This is a great starting point for parents-to-be.
+Use a baby book or baby name app (like Baby Names where you can search over 30,000 options) to help get you started.
+It’ll also show where both of you are at in terms of ideas.

-Once you have your lists in place, cross-reference with each other to see if you have any matches to help create a shortlist.
-You can rely on good old pen and paper for this, but there is an awesome app dubbed “the Tinder of baby names” which can also do the same thing.
-The simply-called Babyname can be downloaded on iOS and Android and allows both you and your partner to make your own list of what you like.
-You can then see each other’s lists and swipe right if you like, and left if you don’t!
+Once you have your lists, cross-reference with each other to see if there are any matches to help create a shortlist.
+You can rely on good old pen and paper for this but there is an awesome app dubbed “the Tinder of baby names” which can also do the same thing digitally.
+The simply-called Babyname can be downloaded on iOS and Android and allows both you and your partner to make your own log of what you like.
+You can then see each other’s ideas and swipe right if you like and left if you don’t!
 You’ll be left with a combination of approved names (along with their meanings) to help you narrow down the options.

 There is no right or wrong answer here but there are some things to consider, like:

 Could he or she be president or prime minister with that name?
 (If you think they may want to explore that avenue!)

-Even before Gwyneth and Chris had Apple, or Kim and Kanye had North West, some parents choose to opt for a name that is a little more unusual.
-Unique baby names are a great way to show individuality and character, but consider how they might age (or date your child to the most popular TV show or celebrity at the time!).
+Even before Gwyneth and Chris had Apple, or Kim and Kanye had North West, some parents preferred names that are a little more unusual.
+Unique baby names are a great way to show individuality and character, just consider how they might age (or date your child to the most popular TV show or celebrity at the time).
 Also, will people be able to pronounce or spell the name correctly as the child grows, or will that be an ongoing issue and frustration for them in years to come?

 If you really don’t want to give up a name and have a valid reason for loving it so much (perhaps it’s a name that means a lot to you, such as belonging to a family member that is no longer here), how about using it as a middle name?
 This way, you get to keep the sentiment but it appeases your other half by it not becoming the first name.
 Why not both choose a middle name so that you can each have something you like?
 Or if you really can’t agree on a first name, why not explore variations of the ones you both like individually?
 For example, Eve could be Evie, Evelyn or Evangeline.